-The infrastructure team through the infrastructure strategy have begun to look at what this means for transportation routes, three waters infrastructure (particularly reticulation), and where investment will be necessary by Council.
+The infrastructure team through the Infrastructure Strategy have begun to look at what this means for transportation routes, three waters infrastructure (particularly reticulation), and where investment will be necessary by Council.
 There is still disparity in growth areas with the eastern part of the District growing significantly faster than in the west and the north.

-The recently adopted spatial plans provide the blueprint for sustainable growth not only in Mangawhai but also in new areas developing in Kaiwaka, Maungaturoto and Dargaville.
+The recently adopted spatial plans provide the blueprint for sustainable growth not only in Mangawhai, but also in new areas developing, such as Kaiwaka, Maungaturoto, and Dargaville.
 Some funding has been provided to ensure growth is supported.
-The cost to ratepayers has been minimised as much as possible by the use of development contributions to fund new infrastructure capital costs.
+The cost to ratepayers has been minimised as much as possible by using development contributions to fund new infrastructure capital costs.
 This is a measured approach as Council wanted to avoid the risk of investing well ahead of the predicted growth.